nyreehinton/content-ops-starter/content/pages/blog/apple-suppliers.md

 ### Financial Trends
 #### Optical Sensing Growth
 Ams has placed a large bet on the growth and adoption of 3D technology.
-So far, 3D sensing has proved to be a well-timed investment strategy.
 From 2016, total revenues by segment have shifted from equal to overweight consumer & communications.
 The consumer & communications segment of total revenues has grown from 51% to almost 73%.
-We can attribute this 22% increase to large customers such as Apple, who are leading the way in 3D implementation.

-To sustain growth in this market, Ams must continue to win product designs from its primary customer.
-Demand for 3D technology provided an additional EUR 200 million in total revenues for Q4 of 2017.
-(08/10/18)

 ![Total Revenues by Market](/images/total-revenues-by-market.jpg) *Figure 2: Total Revenues by Market*